vanderlowe/myPersonality/README.md

 myPersonality
 =============

-The _myPersonality_ R package provides easy access to a rich dataset created by [Cambridge Psychometrics Centre](http://www.psychometrics.cam.ac.uk).
+The 'myPersonality' R package provides easy access to a rich dataset created by [Cambridge Psychometrics Centre](http://www.psychometrics.cam.ac.uk).
 To learn more about the dataset itself, please visit [myPersonality research wiki](http://mypersonality.org).
 Because the dataset contains millions of respondents, the easiest way to access the data is through a database connection.
 The _myPersonality_ package provides a set of utility functions to request specific variables of interest from the data.

 # Data access
 The dataset is only available by special permission to our academic collaborators.
 If you are interested in using the dataset in your research, please [contact us](http://mypersonality.org/wiki/doku.php?id=database_use_guidelines) to request access privileges. **Please make sure you have received your user name and password from Cambridge Psychometrics Centre before proceeding with installation.**